 Five $75,000 prizes given annually for the Herb Alpert Award in the Arts in Dance, Film/Video, Music, Theatre and Visual Arts 2017 Herb Alpert Award in the Arts Recipients

-Photos of 2017 winners here, courtesy of the Herb Alpert Award in the Arts.
+- Photos of the 2018 winners here, courtesy of the Herb Alpert Award in the Arts

 - Short bios of all winners can be found here.

-Santa Monica – The Herb Alpert Foundation and California Institute of the Arts (CalArts) will award the 23rd Annual Herb Alpert Award in the Arts to five exceptional mid-career artists, presented at a lunch hosted by the Herb Alpert Foundation in Santa Monica on May 19th, 2017.
+Santa Monica – The Herb Alpert Foundation and California Institute of the Arts (CalArts) will award the 24th Annual Herb Alpert Award in the Arts to five exceptional mid–career artists at a lunch hosted by the Herb Alpert Foundation in Santa Monica on May 18th, 2018.

-The awards recognize past performance and future promise to artists working in Dance, Film/Video, Music, Theatre and Visual Arts; an outstanding candidate in each genre receives a prize of $75,000.
+The awards recognize artists working in Dance, Film/Video, Music, Theatre and Visual Arts who are risk-takers using their talent, vision, and labor to make something that matters within and potentially beyond their field.
+The outstanding candidate in each genre receives an unrestricted prize of $75,000.

-“We are delighted to celebrate the Herb Alpert Award’s 23rd anniversary,” says Rona Sebastian, President of the Herb Alpert Foundation.
-“Each year the Award recognizes five visionary mid-career artists who expand their fields as well as our horizons.
-We believe that championing the arts, individual artists, and arts education – from early childhood through professional development – has profound social, cultural, and personal impact.
-This is at the core of the Foundation’s interests.”
+"We are delighted to celebrate the 2018 Herb Alpert Award in the Arts," says Rona Sebastian, President of the Herb Alpert Foundation.
+"The five winners are visionary artists who expand their fields as well as our horizons.
+We believe that championing the arts, individual artists, and arts education– from early childhood through professional development–has profound social, cultural, and personal impact.
+This is at the core of the Foundation's interests."

-“It’s particularly meaningful at this divisive moment to honor and support this year’s winners who are rigorous in their reach, alert to the world, and make community as much as they make art,“ says Irene Borger, Director of the Herb Alpert Award in the Arts.
-She describes why they were chosen by the 2017 panelists:
+"At this fraught moment it's a powerful antidote to honor and support this year's winners who are alert to the world, rigorous in their reach, and fiercely engaged with that which is undepicted, unheard, misnamed, unspoken, buried, and marginalized," says Irene Borger, Director of the Herb Alpert Award in the Arts.
+She describes why the 2018 panelists chose these five artists:

 Short film on the Herb Alpert Awards in the Arts: